Virtual Wilderness Field Trips & Tours

 Topics & Themes

 Participants can learn about local ecosystems like prairies and floodplain forests, studying ecology and identifying native plants and wildlife.
-Or they could study environmental stewardship and learn how to enjoy the outdoors through activities like canoeing and camping while exploring state parks and one of Minnesota’s greatest natural wonders, the Boundary Waters Canoe Area Wilderness.
+Or they could study environmental stewardship and learn how different species use Minnesota's many waterways, and most importantly, what we can do to help keep our ecosystems healthy.

 History & Culture